 Download our newsletter about Personal Independence Payments

-From Wednesday 5 July 2017, Chelmsley Wood and Solihull Job Centres will take claims for Universal Credit for all people of working age and household make ups, with the following exceptions:
+From Wednesday 5 July 2017, Chelmsley Wood and Solihull Job Centres will take claims for Universal Credit for all people of working age and household make ups, with the following exception:

-If you fall into either of these categories you will need to claim either Income Support or income based Jobseekers Allowance or Child Tax Credits and Working Tax Credits and Housing Benefit.
+If you fall into this category you will need to claim either Income Support or income based Jobseekers Allowance or Child Tax Credits and Working Tax Credits and Housing Benefit.

 For more information on Universal Credit visit Gov.UK.

-If you live in a type of supported accommodation known as specified accommodation, your Universal Credit can't help with your housing costs.
+If you live in a type of supported accommodation known as specified accommodation, or temporary accommodation, your Universal Credit can't help with your housing costs.
 Instead, you'll have to claim Housing Benefit.

 For more information on specified accommodation visit citizensadvice.org.uk.